Yatrik07/Visibility_Prediction/README.md

 # Visibility-Prediction
-### PROBLEM STATEMENT:
-lack of technology in visibility prediction affecting occurence of events.

 ### About project:
 ##### Visibility is a measure of the distance at which an object or light can be clearly perceived.